jacobdbt2100/SQL-Data-Analytics/README.md

   - `Execution Order:` FROM, WHERE, GROUP BY, HAVING, SELECT, ORDER BY, TOP/LIMIT
 - Filtering with `logical operators` (AND, OR, NOT, BETWEEN, IN, LIKE)
 - Aliases for columns (mostly optional) and tables (mandatory with joins)
+  - `ALIAS command` in SQL is the name that can be given to any table or a column.

 **Example Queries**:
 ```sql